frabjous/open-guide-editor/doc/settings.md

 Configuration is done by means of [json files](https://www.json.org/json-en.html).
 Each time a file is loaded or processed by the editor, the following files are checked for configuration options.

-1. The file `oge-settings.json` in the same directory as the file, or any parent directory to which oge has access.
+1. The file `oge-settings.json` in the same directory as the file, or any parent directory to which OGE has access.
 2. The file `settings.json` in the main `open-guide-editor/` directory.
 3. The file `default-settings.json` in the main `open-guide-editor/` directory.